-Professional liability insurance protects Ontario-based personal trainers and fitness instructors if a client sues over an injury or service—even if you’ve done nothing wrong.
-Get a quote and buy insurance for your Ontario fitness business in under five minutes, entirely online.
+Professional liability insurance protects personal trainers and fitness instructors if a client sues over an injury or service—even if you’ve done nothing wrong.
+Get a quote and buy insurance for your fitness business in under five minutes, entirely online.

 4.7 rating